NateJn1/CSE-2231/README.md

 MapWithHashing

-This file uses hashing, another concept in Java that helps store things in an easy to find way.
+This file uses hashing, another concept in Java that helps store and find things quickly.

 TagCloudGeneratorSJC